 #if defined(_LP64) typedef int uid_t; /* UID type */ #else typedef long uid_t; /* (historical version) */ #endif

-In either of these examples, the same result would have been obtained had the ILP32 type representation been identical to the LP64 type representation.
+In the preceding examples, the same result would have been obtained had the ILP32 type representation been identical to the LP64 type representation.
 For example, if in the 32-bit application environment, size_t was changed to an ulong_t, or uid_t was changed to an int, these would still represent 32-bit quantities.
 However, retaining the historical type representation ensures consistency within 32-bit C and C++ applications, as well as complete binary and source compatibility with prior releases of the Oracle Solaris operating environment.

-Figure 6, Table 6, Differences Between Derived Types – General lists the derived types that have changed.
+Figure 5, Table 5, General Differences Between Derived Types lists the derived types that have changed.
 When building a 32-bit application, the derived types available to the developer match those in the _ILP32 column.
 When building a 64-bit application, the derived types match those listed in the _LP64 column.
-All of these types are defined in <sys/types.h>, with the exception of the wchar_t and wint_t types, which are defined in <wchar.h>.
+All of these types are defined in sys/types.h, with the exception of the wchar_t and wint_t types, which are defined in wchar.h.

 When reviewing these tables, remember that in the 32-bit environment, int, long, and pointers are 32-bit quantities.
 In the 64-bit environment, int are 32-bit quantities while long and pointers are 64-bit quantities.

-Figure 7, Table 7, Differences Between Derived Types – Large File Specific lists the derived types specific to the Large Files compilation environment.
+Figure 6, Table 6, Differences Between Derived Types Specific to Large Files lists the derived types specific to the Large Files compilation environment.
 These types are only defined if the feature test macro _LARGEFILE64_SOURCE is defined.